BOARD OF DIRECTORS

 Julianne Richter is past-president of the board of directors having served for four years as President.
 She is a retired teacher who taught middle school language arts for 28 years in the Austin Independent School District.
 Her love for O. Henry comes from sharing his humorous story, The Ransom of Red Chief with her eighth-grade students.
 In addition to working in AISD schools as a substitute teacher, Julianne volunteers as a mentor for The First Tee of Greater Austin and as a reading coach for Austin Partners in Education.

 Shannon O'Brien joined the board in 2015.
 Her passion is research on and history of American politics with an emphasis on presidency, Urban politics, and political history, most recently colonial America up to the Jacksonian period.
 She loves genealogy.
 As a long-time Lecturer at the University of Texas at Austin, Department of Government, she strives to convince undergraduate students to care more about politics.
 She and her husband live next to Brush Square and walk their dog twice daily, which allows her to frequently visit the museums and observe neighborhood trends and issues.

 Karen Trikilis retired from her 43-year paralegal career late in 2015 and is rapidly getting involved in "paying it forward" to the Austin Community which has served her well for so long.
 Karen thoroughly enjoys the arts and history as well any sized body of water.
 Sailing and swimming are major passions of hers together with reading and bible study.
 She joined the board in 2016.
 She is serving as board secretary.

-Stella Farris Bromley is a librarian at the Professional Resource Library for Austin ISD, managing print and digital material for the faculty and school district staff.
+Stella Farris Bromley is currently a licensed real estate agent and a former librarian at Austin ISD.
 Stella is also an Adjunct Professor with the Austin Community College Culinary Arts program.
 She and her husband enjoy cooking and motorcycling together.
 In April 2018 she joined BSMF Board.
 "I am excited to be a part of Brush Square Museums Foundation.
 That little square of land, Brush Square, houses so much history and community for Austin."